freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/convert-html-entities/index.md

   var temp = str.split('');

-  // Since we are only checking for a few HTML elements I used a switch
+  // Since we are only checking for a few HTML elements, use a switch

   for (var i = 0; i < temp.length; i++) {
     switch (temp[i]) {